Prague Apps That I Recommend

 It has the same feeling as Uber but more taxi drivers in Prague are using it.
 Make sure that your pick-up and drop-off addresses are correct (app is best used with a Czech keyboard but accepts non-Czech characters in which case you may have a choice of streets).
 Cost, travel time, driver details are all visible but do not expect the driver to speak English.

 My favourite of the regular Taxi Prague Apps.
 I’ve found AAA the easiest to use especially for pre-booking.
 Enter your details and times etc. Book ahead or if you need it now you’ll get an arrival time estimate with taxi details.
+English speaking operators will take a phone booking if you are not confident with writing street addresses

 I used this a lot when I was flying regularly.
 Great for info on flight schedules, public transport timetables (from the airport) and parking.
 Good “flight status” element which monitors the status of your flight and updates you on issues.
 Basic info about shops and restaurants.